cBournhonesque/lightyear/README.md

     - so that we can receive ack bitfields frequently (ack bitfields needed for reliable channels not to resend)
     - DISABLE NETCODE KEEP-ALIVE AND ROLL-OUT MY OWN WITH KEEPALIVE DATA TYPE! (this works because any packet received counts as keep alive)
     - actually, don't need to disable netcode keep-alive, just send payload keep alive more frequently!
+    - or just prepare an ACK response whenever we receive anything from a reliable sender? (so the reliable sender gets a quick ack bitfield)
   - TODO: Pick correct constant values for MTUs, etc.
   - TODO: construct the final Packet from Bytes without using WriteBuffer and ReadBuffer, just concat Bytes to avoid having too many copies